 - Patients must be offered participation in banking for planned translational medicine and future research.
 With patient consent, any residuals from the mandatory tissue submission will also be banked for future research.

-- Patients must be informed of the investigational nature of this study and all patients and/or their parents or legal guardians (for patients < 18 years of age) must sign and give written informed consent and assent (where appropriate) in accordance with institutional and federal guidelines.
+- Patients must be informed of the investigational nature of this study and all patients and/or their parents or legal guardians (for patients < 18 years of age) must sign and give informed consent and assent (where appropriate) in accordance with institutional and federal guidelines.
+For participants with impaired decision-making capabilities, legally authorized representatives may sign and give informed consent on behalf of study participants in accordance with applicable federal, local, and Central Institutional Review Board Initiative (CIRB) regulations.

 - UC San Diego Moores Cancer Center